 Animations for various events including objective progress, new or updated quests and objectives, and so on.

 And with the optional but included QuestKingSounds standalone addon:

-All options are configured by editing values in Lua files.
+Many other options are configured by editing values in Lua files.
 A list of all default options is shown in options.lua, with comments provided next to many variables in case their name is not sufficiently descriptive.
 You may edit options directly in options.lua if you wish, but you should also consider using options_override.lua to override just the defaults that you want to change.
-This should make upgrading to new versions easier in the future.
+See the comments at the top of options_override.lua for more information.

 Quests are coloured according to their difficulty, with some exceptions.
 Completed quests are coloured bright blue.
-Failed quests are coloured purple.
+Completed quests that can be turned in from anywhere are dark blue.
 Quests with no valid objectives are coloured pale green, indicating a probable "connector" quest (a quest that doesn't need to be "completed" but rather simply requires you to visit some other questgiver, often in another zone or area).
 Objectives are coloured fading from red to green as they are completed, then finally pale purple at completion (to make it easy to distinguish between a 100/100 objective and a 99/100 objective).
 Many of these colours are configurable in Lua should you wish to do so.